-9.6.B.1 The occupant's cockpit must be designed to allow each occupant to exit the vehicle unassisted in two directions - reference Reg.
-9.6.A.1.

-9.6.B.2 Occupant egress openings must be able to be secured and released from both the inside and outside of the vehicle.
-Such openings may not be sealed or secured with adhesive tape at any time.

-9.6.B.3 Occupant egress openings must be positively latched closed - Velcro, magnets, cabinet catches, and similar closure methods that do not positively retain the egress opening will not be allowed.

-9.6.B.4 The perimeter of the egress opening shall be clearly marked with a 25 mm wide stripe that is of a high contrast color.
-The external canopy release shall be marked with letters "OPEN" with a minimum height of 20 mm in the same high contrast color as the egress opening marking.
+- 9.6.B.1 The occupant's cockpit must be designed to allow each occupant to exit the vehicle unassisted in two directions reference Reg.
+9.6.A.1. - 9.6.B.2 Occupant egress openings must be able to be secured and released from both the inside and outside of the vehicle.
+Such openings may not be sealed or secured with adhesive tape at any time. - 9.6.B.3 Occupant egress openings must be positively latched closed Velcro, magnets, cabinet catches, and similar closure methods that do not positively retain the egress opening will not be allowed. - 9.6.B.4 The perimeter of the egress opening shall be clearly marked with a 25 mm wide stripe that is of a high contrast color. - 9.6.B.5 The external canopy release shall be marked with letters "OPEN" with a minimum height of 20 mm in the same high contrast color as the egress opening marking. - 9.6.B.6 The external canopy release shall be located within 300mm of the edge of the egress opening.